Donovan: Donovan and Dylan

 Donovan is the undercurrent In D. A. Pennebaker's film Dont Look Back documenting Dylan's tour.
 Near the start of the film, Dylan opens a newspaper and exclaims, "Donovan?
-Who is this Donovan?" and Alan Price from The Animals spurred the rivalry on by telling Dylan that Donovan is a better guitar player, but that he had only been around for three months.
+Who is this Donovan?" and Alan Price from The Animals spurs the rivalry on by telling Dylan that Donovan is a better guitar player, but that he has only been around for three months.
 Throughout the film Donovan's name is seen next to Dylan's on newspaper headlines and on posters in the background, and Dylan and his friends refer to him consistently.

-Donovan finally appears in the second half of the film, along with Derroll Adams, in Dylan's suite at the Savoy Hotel despite Donovan's management refusing to allow journalists to be present, saying they did not want "any stunt on the lines of the disciple meeting the messiah".
+Donovan finally appears in the second half of the film, along with Derroll Adams, in Dylan's suite at the Savoy Hotel despite Donovan's management refusing to allow journalists to be present, saying they do not want "any stunt on the lines of the disciple meeting the messiah".
 According to Pennebaker, Dylan told him not to film the encounter, and Donovan played a song that sounded just like "Mr. Tambourine Man" but with different words.
 When confronted with lifting his tune, Donovan said that he thought it was an old folk song.
 Once the camera rolled, Donovan plays his song "To Sing For You" and then asks Dylan to play "Baby Blue".
 Dylan later told Melody Maker: "He played some songs to me. ...
 I like him. ...
 He's a nice guy."
 Melody Maker noted that Dylan had mentioned Donovan in his song "Talking World War Three Blues" and that the crowd had jeered, to which Dylan had responded backstage: "I didn't mean to put the guy down in my songs.
 I just did it for a joke, that's all."

 In an interview for the BBC in 2001 to mark Dylan's 60th birthday, Donovan acknowledged Dylan as an influence early in his career while distancing himself from "Dylan clone" allegations: